Application Instructions

 -

-- Your unique perspectives, experiences and passions will impact the Masters in Game Design, Development, and Innovation program.
+- Your unique perspectives, experiences and passions will impact the Masters of Engineering in Game Design, Development & Innovation program.
 How will you contribute to the diversity of the cohort, enhance the overall learning experience, and help the program grow?

 - What was the most complicated project, either physical or virtual, game or other project, that you’ve ever designed/built?
 Describe any challenges you faced and how you overcame them.
 Please describe it here and, if applicable, include a link to an online portfolio, or feel free to provide a link to other media as part of your response.